The Computational Limits of Deep Learning: Deep Learning's Computational Requirements in Theory

 The challenge of overparameterization is that the number of deep learning parameters must grow as the number of data points grows.
 Since the cost of training a deep learning model scales with the \emph{product} of the number of parameters with the number of data points, this implies that computational requirements grow as at least the \emph{square} of the number of data points in the overparameterized setting.
-This quadratic scaling, however, is an underestimate of how fast deep learning networks must grow to improve \textit{performance}, since the amount of training data must scale much faster than linearly in order to get a linear improvement in performance.
-Statistical learning theory tells us that, in general, root mean squared estimation error can at most drop as $1/\sqrt{n}$ (where $n$ is the number of data points), suggesting that at least a quadratic increase in data points would be needed to improve performance, here viewing (possibly continuous-valued) label prediction as a latent variable estimation problem.
-This back-of-the envelope calculation thus implies that the computation required to train an overparameterized model should grow at least as a fourth-order polynomial with respect to performance, i.e. \(Computation = \mathcal{O}(Performance^4)\), and may be worse.
+This quadratic scaling, however, is an underestimate of how fast deep learning networks must grow to improve \textit{performance}, because a linear improvement in performance generally requires a faster-than-linear increase in the amount of training data.